- What is a Public Defender?

 Office to represent you or take care of your legal needs.
 A good

-example of this might be where the Public Defender Office is already
+example of this might be where the Public Defender's Office is already

-representing another person in the same case.
+representing another defendant in the same case.
 If the Court has

-appointed you to the Public Defender Officer, but a "conflict" is later
+appointed you to the Public Defender's Officer, but a "conflict" is later

-it will then appoint an attorney from the Conflict Public Defender
+the Court will appoint an attorney from the Conflict Public Defender

 Answer: [This is just a brief overview of the system.]